π¬π Ghana

 - When traveling by private or public transportation after dark as criminal elements may use blockades to slow down and restrict movement of vehicles

-LGBTQI+ Travelers: Ghanaian law contains prohibitions on “unlawful carnal knowledge” – generally interpreted as any kind of sexual intimacy – between persons of the same sex.
-Punishments can include fines and/or incarceration.
-Anti-LGBTQI+ rhetoric and violence have increased in recent years.
-Members of the LGBTQI+ community have reported safety incidents that include targeted assault, rape, mob attacks, and harassment due to their identity.
+Ghanaian law contains prohibitions on “unnatural carnal knowledge” – generally interpreted as any kind of sexual intimacy – between persons of the same sex, though in practice, the law is largely used to target men.
+Punishments can include fines and/or incarceration of up to three years.
+Rhetoric and violence targeting individuals on the basis of sexual orientation have increased in recent years.
+Individuals have reported safety incidents that include targeted assault, rape, mob attacks, and harassment due to their sexual orientation.

 Read the country information page for additional information on travel to Ghana.